You Got Served: Reception

-On Rotten Tomatoes, it has an approval rating of 14% based on 71 reviews, with an average score of 4/10.
-Its critical consensus reads, "The dance sequences are exhilarating, but everything else about this movie is sloppy and generic."
-On Metacritic, the film has a weighted average score of 37 out of 100, indicating “generally unfavorable reviews”.
 Audiences polled by CinemaScore assigned the film an average grade of "A-" on its A+ to F scale.

 Sequels

-The official dance tutorials from the film were released shortly after the movie's release in 2004 on a tutorial DVD entitled You Got Served, Take It To The Streets.
+The official dance tutorials from the film were released shortly after the movie's release in 2004 on a tutorial DVD titled You Got Served, Take It To The Streets.

-You Got Served: Beat the World is a straight to DVD film released on June 21, 2011, starring Lil' C.
+You Got Served: Beat the World is a straight-to-DVD film released on June 21, 2011, starring Lil' C.

 Beat the World is a film written and directed by Robert Adetuyi (writer of Stomp the Yard) released in 2011, by InnerCity Films.
 It was distributed in the United States on DVD by Sony Home Entertainment under the name You Got Served: Beat the World.
 The film stars Tyrone Brown, Mishael Morgan, Nikki Grant and Parkour artist Chase Armitage.

 The original soundtrack was produced by Frank Fitzpatrick and released on Hip Hop Connect.
 It features KRS-One, K’naan, Ziggy Marley, Nneka, Les Nubians, MV Bill, Talib Kweli, Sway and Lina.

 In 2019, a direct sequel to the film titled You Got Served 2, was announced.

+Pop culture

+The movie is parodied by the South Park episode "You Got F'd in the A".